kinshi/c3l/README.md

 Of course a real C128 system would work, but it will not be as productive as the above mentioned methods.
 I've chosen the Eclipse/ctools/VICE method because the flow is easier even though build times are longer on VICE.
-You can use an Ubuntu VM on VirtualBox to run under Windows if that works for you.
+You can use an Ubuntu VM on VirtualBox to run under Linux/Windows/Mac if that works for you.

 Build [VICE 3.3](http://vice-emu.sourceforge.net) on Ubuntu 18.04 x64.
 * `sudo apt-get install build-essential byacc texi2html flex xa65 libreadline-dev libxaw7-dev libgtkmm-3.0-dev libpulse-dev`